 Buchholz mentioned this request to the Fire Defense Board, asking if there were any concerns.

 Chair Mays asked what the life of a Motorola core is?
 The current core will most likely outlive the current contract.
 The current term is six years and has been prepaid by both WCCCA and C800.
 The contract is for full maintenance and support, for ten years, expiring in January of 2032.
+Any cost provided to Tillamook County would contemplate the January 2032 expiration date.

 L. Adjourned to Executive Session at XXXX.